github/codeql/docs/language/learn-ql/java/dataflow.rst

 Using global taint tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Global taint tracking is to global data flow as local taint tracking is to local data flow.
 That is, global taint tracking extends global data flow with additional non-value-preserving steps.
-The global taint tracking library is used by extending the class ``TaintTracking::Configuration`` as follows:
+You use the global taint tracking library by extending the class ``TaintTracking::Configuration``:

 .. code-block:: ql